 We got ready to set off.
-At Puerto Pañuelo, we waited for the moment to get on board the ferry that would lead us to the myrtle tree forest on Quetrihué Peninsula.
+At Puerto Pañuelo, few kilometers away from Bariloche, we waited for the moment to get on board the ferry that would lead us to the myrtle tree forest on Quetrihué Peninsula.
 Once we boarded the white catamaran with powerful engines, we took our seats and stealthily set sail across the waters of Lake Nahuel Huapi.

 On the Nahuel Huapi

 As we sailed, we crossed the border between the Provinces of Río Negro and Neuquén.
 It was a very pleasant tour, so we resolved to let ourselves be carried away by the vastness of the landscape that was devouring us with its colors and aromas.

 We were heading for Arrayanes National Park when we started to spot several small islands.
 We were getting more and more eager to hit our destination.

 Built in the mid twentieth century

 Our first reaction when we faced the forest was to feel surprised.
 The impact of seeing so many wonderful intense hues was very significant.
 Red was present in its various shades, just like cinnamon.